NFL Rumors: Buffalo Bills Expected To Name Sean McDermott Head Coach

 McDermott, if he gets the job, plans on bringing in recently fired head coach Mike McCoy as his offensive coordinator.

-[Featured Image by Chuck Burton/ AP Images]
+[Featured Image by Chuck Burton/AP Images]